shikijs/shiki/docs/packages/twoslash.md

 By default `@typescript/twoslash` runs on Node.js and relies on your local system to resolve TypeScript and types for the imports.
 Import it directly in non-Node.js environments would not work.

-Luckily, TwoSlash implemented a virtual file system, which allow you to provide your own files for TypeScript to resolve in memory.
+Luckily, Twoslash implemented a virtual file system, which allow you to provide your own files for TypeScript to resolve in memory.
 However, loading these files in the browser is still a challenge.
 Thanks to the work on the [TypeScript WebSite](https://github.com/microsoft/TypeScript-Website), the TypeScript team has provided some utilities to fetch types on demand through CDN, they call it [Automatic Type Acquisition (ATA)](https://github.com/microsoft/TypeScript-Website/tree/v2/packages/ata).

 We make tiny wrappers around the building blocks and provide an easy-to-use API in [`twoslash-cdn`](https://github.com/antfu/twoslash-cdn).
 For example: